Durden-T/redplanethq-marketplace/README.md

 ### core-memory

-Automatic CORE memory search and ingest plugin that helps Claude Code maintain context across conversations.
+**Stop re-explaining your codebase every session.**

-**Features:**
+This plugin connects Claude Code to CORE Memory, giving it persistent memory across all your coding sessions.
+Claude automatically remembers your architecture, decisions, and patterns.

-- Automatic memory search at the start of every conversation
+**How it works:**
-- Automatic memory ingestion after completing responses
+- Automatic memory search at conversation start
-- Manual search and ingest commands
+- Automatic context capture after responses
-- Specialized agents for memory operations
+- Manual search and ingest commands available
-- Session start hooks for context loading
+- Session hooks for context loading

 **Installation:**